 By Joshua Kenyon

 The International Monetary Fund (IMF) is an organisation made up of 190 countries working to achieve global economic stability and growth whilst reducing poverty, by giving loans to countries in need of financial assistance.
-These loans often come with conditions — called conditionality — which includes, for example, fiscal consolidation, a tool that involves lowering government spending and/or increasing taxation.
+These loans often come with conditions — called conditionality — which includes fiscal consolidation, a tool that involves lowering government spending and/or increasing taxation.
 Though these conditions seek to ensure loan repayment and economic stability in the recipient country, their efficacy has been called into question, as they frequently undermine sovereignty, human rights, and development objectives.
 Protests have broken out in many recipient countries and the Covid-19 pandemic has exposed IMF’s conditionality in facilitating underfunded and understaffed health services.
 Many non-governmental organisations, economists, and political organisations are now calling for reform to IMF’s loan conditionality so that developing countries can regain autonomy over their domestic policies.

 The economic damage of IMF conditionality